samanvithkashyap/QPrice/README.md

 This was a team research project submitted for the Qiskit Fall Fest.
 The model and findings are experimental and reflect the work done during that event.
 It's intended to serve as a proof-of-concept and a learning exercise.

+---
+### Future Work

+Given more time, we would have loved to explore:
+* **Different Ansatzes:** Trying more complex ansatz (circuit) designs for the VQR.
+* **More Features:** Adding other features like the risk-free interest rate or different volatility measures.
+* **Other QML Models:** Comparing the VQR against other models like a Quantum-enhanced SVM.

 ## Authors